 Animal support

-Animals can support a child with a disability and their family in many ways in everyday life and also have a significant therapeutic effect.
+Animals can support a child with a disability and their family in a variety of ways in everyday life and also have a significant therapeutic effect.
 Here are some ways in which animals can help:

 1. emotional support